Who wins the Victor Wembanyama vs. Jerami Grant matchup in tonight's game?

 Jerami Grant & the Trail Blazers

-- The Trail Blazers are being outscored by 6.0 points per game with a -172 scoring differential overall.
-They put up 108.7 points per game (29th in the NBA) and give up 114.7 per outing (18th in the league).
+- The Trail Blazers are being outscored by 6.2 points per game with a -185 scoring differential overall.
+They put up 108.6 points per game (29th in the NBA) and allow 114.8 per contest (18th in the league).

-- Portland records 41.2 rebounds per game (27th in the league) while conceding 44.9 per contest to its opponents.
-It is outrebounded by 3.7 boards per game.
+- Portland pulls down 41.7 rebounds per game (25th in the league) while conceding 44.8 per contest to its opponents.
+It is outrebounded by 3.1 boards per game.

+- The Trail Blazers hit 1.6 more threes per game than the opposition, 12.3 (17th in the league) compared to their opponents' 10.7.

+- Portland has committed 14.2 turnovers per game (24th in NBA action) while forcing 14.9 (third in the league).

 Sportsbook Promo Codes